peppersalt/eelQuiz/README.md

-to run the test just launch run.py i know the way of handling login, passwords and other data through localfiles and excel tables is dumb, but it's easier for me sooo......... keep in mind it's just a uni project just modify people.xlsx to login into dashboard (or use default root
+to run the test just launch run.py i know the way of handling login, passwords and other data through localfiles and excel tables is dumb, but it's easier for me sooo......... keep in mind it's just a uni project just modify people.xlsx to login into dashboard (or use default login: root pswrd: admin)